INTELEON404/torghost/README.md

 > [!Caution]
 This tool is for **EDUCATIONAL PURPOSES ONLY**.
 The developer (INTELEON404) is not responsible for any misuse or illegal activities performed using this tool.
 Use it responsibly and legally to protect your privacy.

+> [!WARNING]
+> TorGhost modifies IPTables and DNS settings system-wide.
+Use carefully and always verify your connection after enabling Tor routing.
 ---

 ## CREDITS